Back to knowledge

 by 2050 through efficiency and electrification measures.

-increasing renewable supply stability and distributing economic benefits.
+stabilizing renewable energy supply and share economic benefits

 Overview